gdiphzn/winrt-net/README.md

 ## Contribution

-I'll be using this module in my projects and fixing bugs along the way but I'd really appreciate  your help and will gladly accept issues, pull requests or even full blown contributor
+I'll be using this module in my projects and fixing bugs along the way but I'd really appreciate your help and will gladly accept issues, pull requests, or even someone being a full blown contributor

 ## JSPM & Browserify
 This project was built for and tested using JSPM.